Siarl/sd-project-2020-VU/docs/assignment3.md

 **Character** in the game, and a method *toStringCharacterMap()* where each of the characters are mapped to their name.

 The **Item** class describes the items that are available in the scenes.
 It has the attributes *name*, *description*, and *actions*, which is an *Actions* object which determines which actions are available with this particular item.
-It has the functions *onCommand(Command, Callback)* and *listCommands(Game, List<String>)* which use the **Interactable** interface as items are interactable within the game and need to be handled appropriately. \
+It has the functions *handleCommand(Command, Callback)* and *listCommands(Game, List<String>)* which use the **Interactable** interface as items are interactable within the game and need to be handled appropriately. \

 The **Character** abstract class defines everything in common between the different characters in the game.
 There are three kinds of Characters: the player, enemies